 Faculty Learning Communities

-Faculty Learning Communities (FLC) are year-long, cohort or topic-based communities of practice that give support, feedback, and encouragement while each faculty member pursues a project of choice that involves improving student outcomes.
+Faculty Learning Communities (FLC) are year-long cohort or topic-based communities of practice that give support, feedback, and encouragement while each faculty member pursues a project of choice that involves improving student outcomes.
 FLCs are neither committees nor workshops.
 Research has shown that FLCs are not only extremely effective mechanisms for faculty learning, they are also enriching social experiences.
-FLCs engage complex problems, energize and empower participants, nourish scholarly teaching and create an awareness of the complexity of teaching and learning.
+FLCs engage complex problems, energize and empower participants, nourish scholarly teaching, and create an awareness of the complexity of teaching and learning.

 CETL Teaching Scholars Program

 UNE seeks to build a culture of teaching excellence by expanding practices already shown to be effective at UNE and recognizing the faculty who employ these practices.
 The Teaching Scholars Program identifies individuals who have achieved demonstrable success in the classroom, are committed to furthering their understanding of the art and science of teaching and to sharing their success for the benefit of other faculty, programs, and students.
-Teaching scholars are required to facilitate an FLC during or subsequent to their tenure as teaching scholars.